(From left): Elaine Warga-Murray ’70, Terry Tateossian, Holly Migliaccio, and Theodora Sergiou

 Most people become entrepreneurs because they are convinced they have better ideas or can do a better job than others.
 However, to get there, “you need to have positive people and supporters around you,” said Ms. Migliaccio.

 “Every day is different, and trying to balance the family part is hard.
-However, [my business] developed over six years,” Ms. Migliaccio added.
+However, developed over six years,” Ms. Migliaccio added.
 “At the beginning, I had to work the whole time, but when you work in retail, you have to take a step back and see if the store works without you being there physically.”